qurator-spk/sbb_ocr_conf_eval/README.md

        -wmtu,   --worst-mean-textline-confs-unique  Choose a number of unique PPNs whose PPN_PAGEs have the worst mean textline scores, specify <NUMBER_OF> (optional)
        -ppndir, --ppn-directory                     Generate a CSV with confidence scores from the names of PPN subdirectories in a <PARENT_DIRECTORY>, specify <PARENT_DIRECTORY> <CONF_CSV> (optional)
-       -log,    --use-logging                       Save all log messages to log_plot_{TIMESTAMP}.txt (optional)
+       -log,    --use-logging                       Save all log messages to log_plot_{TIMESTAMP}.txt (optional) -cve     --check-value-errors                Check the CSV_FILEs for ValueErrors and save them to value_error_pages.csv (optional)
+       -cd      --check-duplicates                  Check the CSV_FILEs for duplicates and save them to duplicates.csv (optional)
+       -crg     --check-raw-genres                  Check the METADATA_FILE for all raw genres and save them to genres_raw.csv (optional)

     evaluate:
        -d,      --dinglehopper                      Perform ocrd-dinglehopper on a <PARENT_DIRECTORY>, specify <PARENT_DIRECTORY> <GT_DIRECTORY> <OCR_DIRECTORY> <REPORT_DIRECTORY> (optional)